JuliaML/ValueHistories.jl/README.md

 history = DynMultivalueHistory()

 for i = 1:100
-  # Store any kind of value
+  # Store any kind of value without losing type stability
+  # The first push to a key defines the tracked type
   #   push!(history, key, iter, value)
   push!(history, :myval1, i, i / 2)